Home » By Course » Drinks » Non-Alcoholic Eggnog

 Expert Tips

-• Heat gently: Warm the mixture over medium heat and never let it boil; too much heat can scramble the eggs.
+• Warm the mixture over medium heat and never let it boil; too much heat can scramble the eggs.

-• Chill overnight for best flavor: Resting allows the spices to meld and the texture to become luxuriously creamy.
+• Chilling overnight allows the warming spices to meld and the texture to become luxuriously creamy, meaning you get to enjoy a perfect glass of nog without alcohol the next day.

 How to Store This Recipe